KristyH89/Workshop2_HTML_CSS/README.md

 The original workshop instructions are included below this report.
 I used them as a guideline and followed each step carefully while developing the project.

-Go to [https://kristyh89.github.io/Kristys_Cooking_Adventures)](https://kristyh89.github.io/Kristys_Cooking_Adventures/) or go to https://kristys-cooking-adventures.vercel.app/ to view the result.
+Go to https://kristys-cooking-adventures.vercel.app/ to view the result.
 I will keep adding recipies to the website.

 ---